hbokh/docker-typo3-cms/README.md

 Inspired by and borrowed from [paimpozhil/magento-docker](https://registry.hub.docker.com/u/paimpozhil/magento-docker/).

 Needs a MySQL-container to link to.
-I used paintedfox/mariadb (equals MySQL 5.5)
+I used paintedfox/mariadb (which equals MySQL 5.5)

 **Start the containers**